stereobooster/zipper/Readme.md

   - Animation between cycles
   - Pink arrows where zipper will move next
 - Display compaction (not the same as tree compaction)
-  - It removes all duplicate nodes and joins all edges from duplicate nodes.
-Node is duplicate if it has the same `originalId`, `start` and `end`
+  - It removes all duplicate nodes and changes edges to point to de-duped nodes.
+    - Node is duplicate if it has the same `originalId`, `start` and `end` and same children (after de-duplication)
-  - This feature needs more work
+  - This is very similar to [Shared Packed Parse Forest](https://lark-parser.readthedocs.io/en/latest/_static/sppf/sppf.html), except this representation doesn't have ambiguation-nodes
+  - The compaction algorithm only works for derived parts of tree and is a total mess
+  - If it is possible to compact final result, it means that **memoization doesn't fully work**.
+It memoizes some nodes, but not all of them
+    - Which means that either I messed up implementation
+    - Or that it works the same in the original paper

 ## Next